 Who else can apply for the OBC other than the adopted person?

 The law applies only to South Dakota-born adopted people.
-It does not extend to descendants of the adoptee or anyone else.
+It does not extend to descendants of the adoptee or anyone else, though the office of vital records indicates that a person other than the adoptee should contact the office if they seek to obtain a copy of the OBC.

 How and where do I apply?

-Once the law is fully effective, you would apply for your original birth certificate with the South Dakota Department of Health.
-The application and more information about the process is not yet available but will be added to this FAQ once they are.
+Apply for your original birth certificate with the South Dakota Department of Health.
+The application and more information about the process is here (or click the button below).
+Unless you include a copy of an official identification card, the application must be notarized.

 What will I receive when I apply for the original birth certificate?

 You will receive a copy of the original certificate of birth.
-It is possible you will receive any other documents that were filed with the Department of Health that were used to create a birth certificate after an adoption.
+It is possible you will receive other documents that were filed with the Department of Health, typically that were used to create the amended birth certificate after the adoption.
+It is not yet known if additional documents will be provided.

 Is there a contact preference form or any other documents filed by a birthparent?